 Iowa's Undergraduate Program in Accounting will give you a strong base of Accounting courses but also knowledge of information systems, written and oral communication skills, leadership ability, and teamwork skills.
 Completion of the program qualifies you to take the Certified Public Accountant (CPA) and Certified Management Accountant (CMA) exams.

-Accounting is one of six Undergraduate Business Majors offered through the Bachelor of Business Administration (BBA) program in the Tippie College of Business.
+Accounting is one of seven Undergraduate Business Majors offered through the Bachelor of Business Administration (BBA) Program in the Tippie College of Business.

-In addition to the college's admission requirements, accounting majors must have a 3.00 UI and cumulative grade-point average, a B- average in financial and managerial accounting, and a passing score on the accounting writing assessment.
+In addition to the college's admission requirements, Accounting majors must have a 3.00 Iowa and cumulative GPA and a B- in Financial and Managerial Accounting.